About Āpōpō

 Āpōpō Community

-The Āpōpō community consists of four Special Interest Groups (SIGs) and our independent subsidiary company (IDS). Āpōpō is also a member of ELF, the Engineer Leadership Forum.
+The Āpōpō community consists of four Special Interest Groups (SIGs) and our independent subsidiary company (IDS). Āpōpō is also a member of ELF, the Engineering Leadership Forum.

 Each SIG’s committee of asset management practitioners is talented and passionately focused on their specialist areas of interest.
 Our SIGs provide Āpōpō with technical, operational and strategic expertise and experience to guide and contribute to the development of our professional development programmes, products and events.